River School Farm Internship Program

 - value added product development

-- making herbal and body care products
+- making herbal products

 - herbal storage and preparation

 - educational programming (school groups, summer camps, assisting with workshops)